VanAnh-13/VanAnh-13/README.md

 - 👋 Hi, I’m Van Anh
 - 👀 I’m interested in listening to music and learning a new skill
-- 🌱 I’m currently learning mobile developer
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate with people who have the same target as me
 - 📫 I can speak English and Korean
 - 😄 I'd be thrilled if I could collaborate with you